-\\Number of individuals contributing to days - Individuals 12 months prior/Individuals post enrollment
+^{}Number of individuals contributing to days - Individuals 12 months prior/Individuals post enrollment Note: Institutionalization represents a combined count for State Hospital and Long Term Hospital

-Program Results for FSP Level of Care A total of 204 individuals were served.
-The average number of clinical services was 44.
-How Much?
-125% of annual target of individuals served was met.
-(Target=164) The average length of FSP services was 667 days.
-88% (45/51) of surveyed clients were satisfied with services.
-84% (42/50) of surveyed clients said that "Staff believed I could change."
-How Well?
-75% (36/48) of surveyed participants indicated they deal more effectively with daily problems as a result of services.
-64% (32/50) of surveyed participants indicated that they feel they belong to their community as a result of services.
-Is Anyone Better Off?
-Program Results for FSP with GSD Funding A total of 1,302 individuals were served (across all levels of care).
-Of the 1,222 individuals seen at the hospital by the Transition TRAC team, only 300 (25%) of those seen from July 1- June 30 were re-admitted.
-Of the 382 Transition TRAC individuals desiring case management services, 289 (77%) were successfully linked to service providers and resources.
-How Much?
-100% (18/18) of surveyed clients reported being satisfied with services.
-76% (13/17) of surveyed clients indicated that "Staff believed I could change."
-How Well?
-71% (12/17) of surveyed participants indicated they deal more effectively with daily problems as a result of services.
-35% (6/17) of surveyed participants indicated that they feel they belong to their community as a result of services.
-58% (14/24) reported that they are better able to take care of their needs.
-Is Anyone Better Off?
-Mental Health Statistics Improvement Program (MHSIP) Consumer Survey
+75% (36/48) of surveyed participants indicated they deal more effectively with daily problems as a result of services 64% (32/50) of surveyed participants indicated that they feel they belong to their community as a result of services Is Anyone Better Off?
+Program Results for FSP with GSD Funding A total of 1,302 individuals were served (across all levels of care) Of the 1,222 individuals seen at the hospital by the Transition TRAC team, only 300 (25%) of those seen from July 1- June 30 were re-admitted Of the 382 Transition TRAC individuals desiring case management services, 289 (77%) were successfully linked to service providers and resources How Much?
+100% (18/18) of surveyed clients reported being satisfied with services 76% (13/17) of surveyed clients indicated that "Staff believed I could change" How Well?
+71% (12/17) of surveyed participants indicated they deal more effectively with daily problems as a result of services 35% (6/17) of surveyed participants indicated that they feel they belong to their community as a result of services 58% (14/24) reported that they are better able to take care of their needs Mental Health Statistics Improvement Program (MHSIP) Consumer Survey Is Anyone Better Off?